-4. Acute Whole Effluent Toxicity (WET) Testing.
+3. Acute Whole Effluent Toxicity (WET) Testing.

 a.
 Whole Effluent Testing - Acute Toxicity.
-Starting within 90 days of first discharge, the permittee shall (quarterly), conduct acute static renewal toxicity tests on a (composite) sample of the final effluent at Outfall 001.
+The permittee will conduct an acute Ceriodaphnia and flathead minnow WET test once during this permit cycle.
+This must be completed within 6 month of permit effective date.
 The sample shall be collected at the point of compliance before mixing with the receiving water.

-The monitoring frequency for acute tests shall be (quarterly) unless a sample is found to be acutely toxic during a routine test.
-If that occurs, the monitoring frequency shall become weekly (See Part I.C.4.b, Accelerated Testing).
-Unless otherwise approved by the Director, samples shall be collected on a two day progression; i.e., if the first sample is on a Monday, during the next sampling period, the sampling shall begin on a Wednesday, etc.
+Only one test of each species shall be required unless a sample is found to be acutely toxic during a test.
+If that occurs, the monitoring frequency shall become weekly (See Part 1.C.3.b., Accelerated Testing).
+Unless otherwise approved by the Director, samples shall be collected on a two-day progression; i.e., if the first sample is on a Monday, during the next sampling period, the sampling shall begin on a Wednesday, etc.

 The static-renewal acute toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition, October 2002, EPA-821-R-02-012 as per 40 CFR 136.3(a) TABLE IA-LIST OF APPROVED BIOLOGICAL METHODS.
-The permittee shall conduct the 48-hour static renewal toxicity test using Ceriodaphnia dubia (solution renewal every 24 hours)and the acute 96-hour static renewal toxicity test using Pimephales promelas (fathead minnow)(solution renewal every 24 hours).
-Based on the Test Acceptability Criteria included in Utah Pollutant Discharge Elimination System (UPDES) Permit and Enforcement Guidance Document for Whole Effluent Toxicity Control (Biomonitoring) January, 2017, the Director may require acceptable variations in the test, i.e. temperature, carbon dioxide atmosphere, or any other acceptable variations in the testing procedure, as documented in the Fact Sheet Statement of Basis.
-If possible dilution water should be taken from the receiving stream.
+The permittee shall conduct the 48-hour static renewal toxicity test using Ceriodaphnia dubia (solution renewal every 24 hours) and the acute 96-hour static renewal toxicity test using Pimephales promelas (fathead minnow) (solution renewal every 24 hours).
+Based on the Test Acceptability Criteria included in Utah Pollutant Discharge Elimination System (UPDES) Permit and Enforcement Guidance Document for Whole Effluent Toxicity Control (Biomonitoring) February, 2018, the Director may require acceptable variations in the test, i.e. temperature, carbon dioxide atmosphere, or any other acceptable variations in the testing procedure, as documented in the Fact Sheet Statement of Basis.
+If possible, dilution water should be taken from the receiving stream.
 A valid replacement test is required within the specified sampling period to remain in compliance.

 Acute toxicity occurs when 50 percent or more mortality is observed for either species at any effluent concentration.
 Mortality in the control must simultaneously be 10 percent or less for the results to be considered valid.
-If more than 10 percent control survival occurs, the test shall be repeated until satisfactory control mortality is achieved.
+If more than 10 percent control mortality occurs, the test shall be repeated until satisfactory control mortality is achieved.
 The permittee shall meet all QA/QC requirements of the acute WET testing method listed in this Section of the permit.

 If the permit contains a total residual chlorine limitation such that it may interfere with WET testing (>0.20 mg/L), the permittee may dechlorinate the sample in accordance with approved USEPA methods for WET testing the sample.
-If dechlorination is affecting the test, the permittee may collect the sample just before chlorination with Director approval.
+If de-chlorination is affecting the test, the permittee may collect the sample just before chlorination with Director approval.

-Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the required reporting period e.g., biomonitoring results for the calendar quarter ending March 31 shall be reported with the DMR due April 28, with the remaining biomonitoring reports submitted with DMRs due each July 28, October 28, and January 28.
+Test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the required reporting period, e.g., biomonitoring results for the calendar quarter ending March 31 shall be reported with the DMR due April 28, with the remaining biomonitoring reports submitted with DMRs due each July 28,

+October 28, and January 28.
 Monthly test results shall be reported along with the DMR submitted for that month.
 The format for the report shall be consistent with Appendix C of "Utah Pollutant Discharge Elimination System (UPDES) Permitting and Enforcement Guidance Document for Whole Effluent Toxicity (Biomonitoring), Utah Division of Water Quality, February 2018.